seopub/atomicswap_go_zoin/readme.md

 * ThreeFold Token ([ThreeFold Chain](https://github.com/threefoldfoundation/tfchain))

 Pull requests implementing support for additional cryptocurrencies and wallets are encouraged.
-See [GitHub project 1](https://github.com/seopub/zoincommunity) for the status of coins being considered.
 Implementing support for a new cryptocurrency provides atomic swap compatibility between all current and future supported coins.

 These tools do not operate solely on-chain.
 A side-channel is required between